jnaidu/Identity/Granting_a_Service_Package_to_an_Organization.md

 ![](gspo-3.png)
 4. Select a package by clicking on the **Add** button.
 ![](gspo-4.png)
 5. Review the package details.
 Click **more info** to view services associated with the package.
+Click Continue to successfully grant a package to this organization.
 ![](gspo-5.png)
+6.